amazon-ion/ion-schema/spec.md

 <code><b>timestamp_offset:</b> [ <i>"[+|-]hh:mm"...</i> ]</code>

 Limits the timestamp offsets that are allowed.
-A offset is specified as a string of the form `"[+|-]hh:mm"`, where `hh` is a two digit number between 00 and 23, inclusive, and `mm` is a two digit number between 00 and 59, inclusive.
+An offset is specified as a string of the form `"[+|-]hh:mm"`, where `hh` is a two digit number between 00 and 23, inclusive, and `mm` is a two digit number between 00 and 59, inclusive.